Ashok0/EnderalVREssentials/README.md

 15. You may need to re-run this process if you change your load order.

 ### Flinching Configuration
 Flinching adds flinching animations.
 NPCs will react with an animation when attacked with the right fist or melee weapons in either hand.
-SkyVRaan has been pre-configured with Flinching but the configuration process has been documented below for reference.
+Flinching has been pre-configured with Wabbajack but the configuration process has been documented below for reference.
 1. Launch MO2 and select Tools > Executables > Add an executable ("+" icon in upper left) > Add from file > Navigate to C:\Program Files (x86)\Steam\steamapps\common\SkyrimVR\Data\Nemesis_Engine > Select Nemesis Unlimited Behavior Engine.exe > OK
 2. Right click on "Overwrite" in the left window pane and select: Clean Overwrite > OK.
 (If applicable, this option may not be available if your overwrite folder is already clean)
 3. Select Nemesis Unlimited Behavior Engine from upper right drop down and click RUN